devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 ## Initialize a new GDK directory

-1. Change into the directory where you store your source code.
-The path used for GDK must contain only alphanumeric characters.
+1. Change into the directory where you want to store your source code for GitLab projects (e.g. `~/workspace`).
+The path used for
+   GDK must contain only alphanumeric characters.

 1. To initialize GDK into: